Find out about how we'll be delivering our courses in 2020.

 Our programme also allows you to combine up to two core languages with our additional languages.
-Choose from Arabic, British Sign Language, Chinese (Mandarin), Japanese, Modern Greek or Russian.
+Choose from Arabic, British Sign Language, Chinese (Mandarin), Japanese, Modern Greek or Russian (subject to availability).
+The study of additional languages focuses on developing your linguistic proficiency, and you will reach independent-user competency by the time you graduate.

 Language levels and requirements